 - Collect only fresh mushrooms unaffected by larvae or worms

 Tools and Equipment

-- Dress for the weather, the sturdy walking or hiking shoes is the best for sometimes the slippery, muddy, or rocky terrains.
+- Dress for the weather, the sturdy walking or hiking shoes is the best for slippery, muddy, or rocky terrains.

 - A sharp knife or trowel to cut or dig up mushrooms.

-- A stick to examine the leaves covering the ground.
+- A stick to check the leaves covering the ground.